 Discover it® Cash Back

 The Chase Freedom Unlimited card can’t compete with the Amazon Prime or Amazon Rewards Visa’s rewards rate on Amazon purchases.
 However, if you’re not up for applying to the Amazon card and – especially if you’d rather earn points than cash back – you should consider applying for the Chase Freedom Unlimited card.
-If you pair it with other cards in the Chase Ultimate Rewards family, including the Chase Freedom card and a Chase Sapphire Preferred or Chase Sapphire Reserve card – you can boost your overall earning rate, get a 25 to 50 percent bonus on travel redemptions, transfer points to outside travel partners, and enjoy a host of great travel benefits, including lounge access through the Chase Sapphire Reserve card.
+If you pair it with other cards in the Chase Ultimate Rewards family, including a Chase Freedom Flex℠ card and a Chase Sapphire Preferred® Card or Chase Sapphire Reserve card – you can boost your overall earning rate, get a 25% to 50% bonus, respectively, on travel redemptions through Chase Ultimate Rewards, transfer points to outside travel partners, and enjoy a host of great travel benefits, including lounge access through the Chase Sapphire Reserve card.

 - Sign up for an Amazon Prime membership to apply for the card.

-- Use the Prime card for all your Amazon and Whole Foods purchases to earn the 5 percent bonus rate and take advantage of the purchase protections.
+- Use the Prime card for all your Amazon and Whole Foods purchases to earn the 5% bonus rate and take advantage of the purchase protections.

 - Use your points at checkout on Amazon – you can instantly apply them with no minimum points required.